MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

     For more information, see [Authenticating [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Users with Azure Active Directory](authenticating-users-with-azure-active-directory.md)
 - An Azure AD account

     In most cases, this account is the same as your Business Central account.
-To complete the tasks in this article, you need access to the Azure Active AD tenant via the Azure portal.
+You'll use this account to access Azure Active AD tenant via the Azure portal.

 ## Register an application in Azure Active Directory

 The first task is to use Azure portal to register an application for Business Central on your Azure AD tenant.
 As part of the registration, you'll also give the relevant services access to the application.
 The purpose of registration is to ensure [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises and the services to know each other's Azure Active Directory (Azure AD) details.

 > [!TIP]
 > The following steps describe how to register a new application.
-However, you already have a registered application for [!INCLUDE [prodshort](../developer/includes/prodshort.md)], because you're using Azure AD authentication.
+However, because you're using Azure AD authentication, you already have a registered application for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 So instead of registering a new application, you can use the existing application.
-But if you do, make sure you modify it base on the information in the steps that follow.
+But if you do, make sure you modify it based on the information in the steps that follow.

 1. Sign in to the [Azure portal](https://portal.azure.com) and register an application for [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises in Azure Active Directory tenant.